-This policy also states, "The PREA site coordinator shall report all evidence of retaliation to the CAO to ensure an inquiry or investigation is initiated in accordance with department procedures.
-If possible retaliation is suggested, the PREA site coordinator shall act promptly to remedy any such retaliation and protect the individual.
-The PREA site coordinator shall ensure victims, reporters, and witnesses that report a fear of retaliation and/or possible victims of retaliation be offered emotional support services.
-Emotional services for offender victim, reporters, or witnesses include but are not limited to, case management or referral to mental health, chaplain, or advocacy when appropriate.
-Emotional services for staff reporters or witnesses included but are not limited to, employee assistance program, peer action and care team referral, and/or chaplain referral.
-All action taken to remedy retaliation or services offered victim or suspected victim shall be noted on the assessment/retaliation status check form.
-In the event that a victim, offender reporter, or a witness is transferred during a period of monitoring, the PREA site coordinator shall forward the assessment/retaliation status check form to the PREA site coordinator in the receiving institution.
-The PREA site coordinator at the receiving institution shall ensure monitoring continues as outlined in this procedure.
-The PREA incident file for future audits.
-If released to a community confinement facility monitoring will continue.
-If released to a field probation and parole office, monitoring will stop.
-In the event the allegations are determined to be unfounded the agency shall terminate monitoring."
+- referral to mental health, chaplain, or advocacy when appropriate. - (2) Emotional services for staff reporters or witnesses included but are not limited to, employee assistance program, peer action and care team referral, and/or chaplain referral. - (3) All action taken to remedy retaliation or services offered victim or suspected victim shall be noted on the assessment/retaliation status check form. - f.
+In the event that a victim, offender reporter, or a witness is transferred during a period of monitoring, the PREA site coordinator shall forward the assessment/retaliation status check form to the PREA site coordinator in the receiving institution. - (1) The PREA site coordinator at the receiving institution shall ensure monitoring continues as outlined in this procedure. - (2) The PREA site coordinator shall ensure the completed assessment/retaliation status check form is returned to the originating institution to be filed in the PREA incident file for future audits. - (A) If released to a community confinement facility monitoring will continue. - (B) If released to a field probation and parole office, monitoring will stop. - g.
+In the event the allegations are determined to be unfounded the agency shall terminate monitoring.